pshriwise/obsidian_work_vault/OpenMC SDR Meetings.md

 ## 2022-11-16

   - Discussed milestones -- so far so good.
 Things need polishing, but we're on track
-  - C/C++ testing platform..
-Need to pick a platform and have students build out tests for
+  - C/C++ testing platform.
+As we add more capabilities to the interface, we should probably do more unit testing of those interfaces.
+Need to pick a platform (or build on cpp_driver?) and have students build out tests for these interfaces.
+## 2022-11-30

+  - Publications
+	  - ITER E-lite publication
+	  - OpenMC Fusion Neutronics paper -- current status?